 Sexual harassment.
-Sexual harassment means any unwelcome sexual advances or requests for sexual favors, any conduct of a sexual nature when submission to the conduct is made as a term or condition of an individual's employment or as a basis of employment decisions affecting the individual, or the conduct creates an intimidating, hostile, or offensive working environment (CT Admin.
+Sexual harassment means any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature when (1) submission to or rejection of the conduct is made as a term or condition of an individual's employment, (2) submission to or rejection of the conduct is used as a basis of employment decisions affecting the individual, or (3) the conduct has the purpose or effect of substantially interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment (CT Admin.
 Code Sec.
 46a-54-200 et seq.).

 However, the 2nd Circuit Court of Appeals has ruled that an employer is not entitled to the affirmative defense simply because its antiharassment policy provides alternative complaint channels that the employee did not use (Gorzynski v.
 JetBlue Airways Corp., 596 F. 3d 93 (2d Cir.
 2010)).
-The employee in this case alleged that she was sexually harassed by her supervisor and that she complained to him about the harassment.
-The employer argued that it was entitled to the affirmative defense because its antiharassment policy ...
+The employee in this case alleged that she was sexually harassed by her ...